 Another fee often seen with checking accounts is the overdraft fee.
 This occurs when you spend more money than you have in your account.
 If your account goes into negative numbers, the bank charged you an overdraft fee that can be $30 or more.

-You can opt-out of overdraft protection so you don’t accumulate any fees, but doing so puts you at risk of having your card declined at the cash register.
-It’s up to you to decide which one is the worse scenario for your situation.
+You can opt out of overdraft protection so you don’t accumulate any fees, but doing so puts you at risk of having your card declined at the cash register.
+It’s up to you to decide which one is best for your situation.

 What’s the purpose of balancing your checkbook?

-Unfortunately, financial mistakes are inevitable.
-According to CFO Daily News, 41% of accounting mistakes are caused by human error.
+Unfortunately, financial mistakes are inevitable and some of them are caused by human error.
 These mistakes should be sufficient reason to balance your checkbook occasionally.
 But, it’s only the scratch on the surface; there are more reasons to balance your checkbook, as you’ll discover below.

 1. Avert Banking Errors